drush-ops/drush/README.txt

 * Drush is designed for a Unix-like OS (Linux, OS X)

-* Some Drush commands run on Windows.
+* Most Drush commands run on Windows.
 See INSTALLING DRUSH ON WINDOWS, below.

 * Drush works with Drupal 6, Drupal 7, and usually Drupal 8.